Creating a Quality Detail Graph

 Schedule the Report

-Now the report has been defined you can set it to be published!
+Now that the report has been defined, it can be set to publish.
 Click here for a user guide on scheduling a report to publish.

 Example Output